lukript/lukript.github.io/_posts/2025-02-17-Blockchain.md

 ## Cardano Academy

-I stumpled upon [Cardano Academy](https://cardano.academy/) while browsing the internet.
-It's a good starting point to understand the key concepts of Cardano and blockchain technology in general.
-Best part is that it's free and you'll get a certificate at the end of the course (which is always a good motivation booster).
+I recently came across [Cardano Academy](https://cardano.academy/) while browsing the internet.
+It offers a well-structured introduction to blockchain fundamentals and the Cardano ecosystem, including topics such as the Ouroboros proof-of-stake protocol, smart contracts, and decentralized governance.
+One notable feature is the issuance of a certificate upon course completion, which adds credibility and serves as a motivational incentive.

-Did the CBCA Practice Exam today, going to do more of the course tomorrow.
-Today is more about reading the NISTIR 8202 paper and the Blockchain Fundamentals paper.
+Completed the CBCA Practice Exam today and plan to continue with more of the course content tomorrow.
+Today’s focus is on deepening my theoretical foundation—specifically by studying the NISTIR 8202: Blockchain Technology Overview and the Blockchain Fundamentals paper.
+Taking a balanced approach between applied learning and conceptual understanding.

+---

 ## Supecharge Your Learning